 FEDERALLY LICENSED GRAIN WAREHOUSES

 All Federal Grain Warehouses that purchase soybeans, corn, and wheat should complete the Grain Graders Certificate application form and provide a copy of each grain grader license received from USDA.
 There are no fees required with this certification.

 All forms and grain grading licenses may be emailed or mailed to our office.

 For questions, please contact Mike Stage or Tara Trent at the emails below.

 The link to the application is below.
 You may email or mail all correspondence to the office.

 NOTE: A COPY OF THE SOP/TRAINING MANUAL THAT MEETS THE USDA STANDARDS, A CERTIFICATE FROM MIDSOUTH, OR *A COPY OF EACH GRAIN GRADER LICENSE FROM USDA MUST ACCOMPANY THIS APPLICATION.

-* THE COPY OF GRAIN GRADER LICENSE FROM USDA PERTAINS TO THE FEDERAL LICENSED GRAIN WAREHOUSES.
+* THE COPY OF THE GRAIN GRADER LICENSE FROM USDA PERTAINS TO THE FEDERALLY LICENSED GRAIN WAREHOUSES.

 Grain Grading Complaints

 If you feel the grade you received from the grader has been misrepresented, please send a detailed message to firstname.lastname@example.org or call 501-225-1598 and ask for the Grain Warehouse Section.